Mayukhdeb/torch-dreams/README.md

 ## Features:
 * Easy to use with `torch_dreams.simple`
 * Works on the GPU
-* No need to spend hours writing/debugging boilerplate code while slowly forgetting what social life is.
+* No need to spend hours writing/debugging boilerplate code while slowly forgetting what social a life is.